 2- Enable The Post Meta Generator

 While you are on the Types editor page, you will see a checkbox to enable Post Meta Generator, checking that checkbox will show new settings, it’s where you can setup the Generator.

 As you can see above, the Post Meta Generator is enabled, and new settings popped up, now you are ready to use post meta Keys from Yoast SEO to tell Schema that you want to use them in schema.org output.

 3- Configure Post Meta from Yoast SEO

 The Post Meta Generator has repeated fields functionality, this allow you to create unlimited post meta fields to pull any saved data to use in Schema.

 Start with create two fields, one for the Title (Headline) field, and another for the Description field.
 Use post meta Keys we’ve discovered before like the following:

 Save the type, and you are all set.
 Now, Schema will pull Title and Description from Yoast SEO.

-This way require some code, simply use the
+This method require some code, you can use these filters to override the schema.org markup output:

 This code mostly goes in Theme’s functions.php file.